agile-ts/documentation/docs/packages/core/features/state/Methods.md

 MY_STATE.set("bye"); // State value is 'bye'
 MY_STATE.undo(); // State value is 'hi'
 ```
-Be aware that currently the State can only undo one State change at the time.
+Be aware that currently, the State can only undo one State change at the time.
 That's why we can't do `undo().undo().undo()` to get the State value from 3 State value mutations ago.
 We have planned to add a feature called `history`, which will allow us to travel back in the State history
 and get the previous State of the previous State, ..